Lexicon

 AORIGINAL

 Vocabulary determines what distinctions a system can state, and therefore what truths it can express.
-The vocabulary operator formalizes the feedback loop between what you can say and what you can know: expanding vocabulary (adding predicates) creates new distinctions; contracting vocabulary (removing predicates) collapses distinctions.
-The loop stabilizes when invariants constrain which vocabulary changes are permissible.
+When the DSM reclassified homosexuality from disorder to non-disorder in 1973, it did not discover a new fact; it performed a vocabulary operation that changed what the psychiatric system could subsequently say.
+The vocabulary operator formalizes this feedback loop between what you can say and what you can know: expanding vocabulary creates new distinctions; contracting vocabulary collapses them.
+The loop stabilizes when invariants constrain which changes are permissible.
 Every schema migration, every ontology revision, every taxonomic reclassification is a vocabulary operation — and each carries consequences for what was previously expressible.

 W